 You can find order it on Amazon

 And on BAM

-I am a leader writer, columnist and blogger for the Daily Telegraph (and its sister newspaper, the Sunday Telegraph).
+I am a historian and journalist.
 I specialize in politics and history, and you can find my newspaper webpage here.
-I live in London and Washington, with infrequent visits to the "Disneyland of perversion" that is Los Angeles (Gore Vidal's words, not mine).
+I live in London and Washington.

 I trained in history at Trinity College, Cambridge.
 I taught US history at Sussex, London and Oxford, and did a research fellowship at Royal Holloway and a brief visiting fellowship at Harvard.
-After several years as an academic, I started blogging for the Daily Telegraph as part of its coverage of the 2012 US presidential election.
-Eventually, I turned into a full time journalist.
+In 2012, I started writing for the Daily Telegraph - providing coverage of the US elections.
+I am now a leader writer for the newspaper and a columnist.

 I've also written for Dissent, The Guardian, The Atlantic, CNN, The American Conservative and The Spectator.
 And appeared on the BBC, CNN, Sky and Channel 4.
 In 2012, I made the critically praised documentary for BBC2 called Family Guys, exploring what sitcoms tell us about modern America.